Summary

 Moving From Outcomes to Actions

-These findings point to a clear opportunity: The availability and types of support that boost outcomes for youth in extended foster care and put them on a path to independence could also improve outcomes for eligible young people who are on permanency pathways to adoption, reunification and guardianship.
+These findings point to a clear opportunity: The availability and types of support that boost outcomes for youth in extended foster care and prepare them for adulthood could also improve outcomes for eligible young people who are on permanency pathways to adoption, reunification and guardianship.

-Greater alignment and consistency in transitional care opportunities is needed so all older youth in foster care can succeed as they transition to adulthood.
-Also, states must do more to reduce barriers to extended foster care: They can do more to ensure older youth are aware of and receive appropriate extended care and independent living services.
+Greater alignment and consistency in transitional care opportunities are needed so all older youth in foster care can succeed as they transition to adulthood.
+Also, states must do more to reduce barriers to extended foster care: They can do more to ensure older youth are aware of and receive appropriate extended care and transition services.